 There are many reasons why your AC system freezes up in Hurricane.
-Almost all of them usually require skilled AC repair.
+Almost all of them usually require professional AC repair.

-Checking the air filter is clean and airflow isn’t decreased are the only work you can safely fix alone.
-If you need to put in a new the filter, you can accelerate the thawing process by disabling the unit and switching on the fan.
-If you have a heat pump, you can turn it to heat mode until the ice has disappeared.
+Double-checking the air filter isn’t clogged and airflow isn’t decreased are the only things you can safely take care of yourself.
+If you need to install a new the filter, you can accelerate the thawing process by disabling the equipment and switching on the fan.
+If you have a heat pump, you can turn it to heat mode until the ice is gone.

-After the ice disappears, turn settings back to normal.
-If your equipment freezes a second time, contact Teays Valley Service Experts to repair the malfunction.
+After the ice melts, turn settings back to normal.
+If your unit freezes repeatedly, contact Teays Valley Service Experts to fix the malfunction.

-Here are a couple other other reasons why your system could be freezing up.
+Here are several other reasons why your system could be freezing up.

-Not enough refrigerant—Freezing may be a result of a refrigerant leak.
+Insufficient refrigerant—Freezing may be created by a refrigerant leak.